climbus/RPiRobot/README.md

 Robot on wheels controlled by RaspberryPi.

-On this time it has RGB led, button, two motors and distance meter.
+It has RGB led, button, two motors and distance meter.